oplS15projects/Racket-QA/Test-Automation/readme.md

 ```

 Although Bottle-Racket's test suite file format is easy to follow, you may want the scheduler to execute some RackUnit test files that are not formatted for the Bottle-Racket.
-If the scheduler encounters a source file that it does not recognize as Bottle-Racket test-suite format, it will execute it directly with the "racket" command.
-This will work same as you would execute the file in the terminal by typing "racket.exe \<yourfile.rkt\>".
+If the scheduler encounters a racket source file that it does not recognize as Bottle-Racket test-suite format, it will execute it directly with the "racket" command.
+This will work same as you would execute the file in terminal by typing "racket.exe \<yourfile.rkt\>".
 The result collected this way will be the same as what you would see in the terminal window when you execute the file manually.
 The result will be saved in "Racket-QA Auto-Test Result" directory created under where the executed source file is located.

 ![result_file_non_bottleracket](images/documentation/result_file.png)